Last updated on May 14, 2023

 Note: This is a pin-set watch, the crown does not pull out.
 Press and hold the tiny button below the crown and turn to set the time.

 The watch measures 34mm in diameter, excluding the winding crown and the fixed wire lugs.
-The case is silver and there are hallmarks inside both of the case backs for London (import mark) 1914.
-There is also an importer’s mark for George Stockwell (GS).
-From 1 June 1907, Stockwell’s acted as assay agents, facilitating the import into Britain of foreign gold and silver items.
+The case material is silver and there are hallmarks inside both of the case backs for London (import mark) 1914.
+There is also a sponsor’s mark for George Stockwell (GS).
+From 1 June 1907, Stockwell acted as an assay agent, facilitating the import into Britain of foreign gold and silver items.
 All foreign imports had to be assayed and hallmarked in a UK assay office before being released for retail sale.
 The watch strap is a new genuine leather replacement.

 The case is in good condition for a timepiece that is over a hundred years old.
 There is some very slight unevenness to the outer hinged case back.
 The inner dust cover also has some very fine scratching.
 However, this is barely visible to the naked eye.
 Neither, of course, are visible when the watch is being worn.
 The acrylic watch lens has a little marking, but is very acceptable.
 The marks are only noticeable on close inspection in a good light.
 There is no damage to this watch, just the patina acquired with age.
 Finally, the enamel dial has a couple of faint hairline cracks, but these are only noticeable under magnification.

 This antique Fonetainemelon silver trench watch is a delightful timepiece.
 It is small by today’s standards, but very useable as a dress watch.
 It feels very light on my wrist when compared to the much larger modern mechanical watches.
 I like to wear my watches and this one keeps excellent time, on par with some of my modern automatics.
 It has a reliable power reserve of just over twenty-four hours.